 Recent News & Developments

-90 – minutes prior – Arrive at Airport; check in counter opens; check your luggage; get your Boarding Pass; proceed through Security (have your boarding pass and photo ID ready)
+90 – minutes prior – Arrive at Airport; check-in counter opens; check your luggage; get your Boarding Pass; proceed through security (have your boarding pass and photo ID ready)

-40 – minutes prior – Check in counter closes; baggage check closes; proceed through Security (have your boarding pass and photo ID ready)
+40 – minutes prior – Check-in counter closes; baggage check closes; proceed through Security (have your boarding pass and photo ID ready)

 12 – minutes prior – Boarding Gate closes

 You may also check in and print your boarding pass online 1 to 24 hours prior to your scheduled departure.

 Important Security Information